 28 January 2020

-Jacqui Cammish has been volunteering at the Macmillan Centre since 2015.
+Jacqui Cammish has been volunteering at the Cancer Information and Support Centre since 2015.

 “I was a Fundraiser for Southampton Hospital Charity for ten years.
 While I was there, I’d hear about all the amazing things happening around the hospital and at the Centre, so as soon as I could help in a hands-on way, I started volunteering my time to help cancer patients.